Modibo Keïta: President of Mali

 In June 1961, he paid a state visit to the United Kingdom, where Queen Elizabeth II invested him as an honorary Knight Grand Cross of the Order of Saint Michael and Saint George.
 Although Keïta was initially viewed with some wariness by the United States because of his socialist views, he made it clear that he sought good relations with Washington.
-In September 1961, he travelled to America in the company of Sukarno and met with President John F. Kennedy.
+In September 1961, he travelled to America in the company of President Sukarno and met with President John F. Kennedy.
 Keïta, afterward, felt that he had a friend in Kennedy.
+He travelled to the United States after the 1st Summit of the Non-Aligned Movement in Belgrade, FPR Yugoslavia where the conference delegated him with expressing their common positions to the American administration.

 He also resolved the Conflict between Morocco and Algeria and would also try to form a union between Ghana, and Guinea and worked tirelessly to improve relations with the countries of Senegal.
 He would also win the Lenin Peace Prize for his attempts on rebuilding the economy of Mali with socialism.
 However Mali was dealing with financial and economic problems, made worse by an especially poor harvest in 1968 which would later lead to a coup.

 On the political level, Modibo Keïta quickly imprisoned opponents like Fily Dabo Sissoko.
 The first post-independence elections, in 1964, saw a single list of 80 US-RDA candidates returned to the National Assembly, and Keïta was duly reelected to another term as president by the legislature.
-From 1967, he started the "revolution active" and suspended the constitution by creating the National Committee for the Defense of the Revolution (CNDR).
+From 22 August 1967, he started the "revolution active" and suspended the constitution by creating the National Committee for the Defense of the Revolution (Comité national de défense de la révolution, CNDR).
 The exactions of the "milice populaire" (the US-RDA militia) and the devaluation of the Malian franc in 1967 brought general unrest.

 On 19 November 1968, General Moussa Traoré overthrew Modibo Keïta in a coup d'état, and sent him to prison in the northern Malian town of Kidal.